-The member of staff or volunteer should bring their concerns to the attention of the Designated Safeguarding Lead, or in a case where the concerns relate to the actions or inaction of the Designated Safeguarding Lead, to the Principal.
+The member of staff or volunteer should bring their concerns to the attention of the Designated Safeguarding Lead, or in a case where the concerns relate to the actions or inaction of the Designated Safeguarding Lead, to the Head.

-However, where a member of staff or volunteer reasonably believes these reporting routes to be inappropriate, or has reported concerns and no action has been taken, they should contact the Company Secretary of the ATB or CADT directly.
+However, where a member of staff or volunteer reasonably believes these reporting routes to be inappropriate, or has reported concerns and no action has been taken, they should contact the Director of Legal and Risk Assurance at Trust Office or refer their concerns to local authority children's social care directly.
 The NSPCC whistleblowing helpline is also available: tel.
 0800 028 0285 (8am-8pm, Mon-Fri) email: help@nspcc.org.uk